Szymoon/QPSO/README.md

 For simple or low-dimensional problems, Standard PSO may be sufficient.

-## Contributing

-Feel free to:

-- Add new benchmark functions.
-- Improve visualizations.
-- Optimize algorithms or add variants.

 ## License

 This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.